Arlo and Janis by Jimmy Johnson for August 04, 2016

 21. Missing large

-Chuck_it_all about 8 years ago
+Chuck_it_all over 8 years ago

 Grew up in and live in Florida.
 By age 7 I could correctly identify rattlesnakes (all 3 kinds), water moccasins and coral snakes.
 At best the bite of any, is very painful and at worst fatal.
 It is possible, especially with water moccasins, that the bite will be infected and you lose a limb.
 In short, I kill every one I can find, the risk is too great to let them live.